-Checks have also been criticized by Hynek Špinar, the spokesman of Čedok.
+Hynek Špinar has also criticized checks, the spokesman of Čedok.
 “Besides the inconvenience itself that we must queue, this extended the time a tour of Prague because the waiting time at the entrance to the area of Prague Castle is longer by at least one hour.
 On Saturday last week, for example, there was a queue from the Lví dvůr restaurant to Belveder,” he said.
-This means that a travel agency’s costs of a guide and a bus not calculated in the price of the tour are increased.
+This means that a travel agency’s costs of a guide and a bus not calculated in the tour price are increased.

 A young couple from France also called checks normal and security more important.
-The same opinion was also expressed by a group of Slovak tourists.
-“We did not mind waiting for a few minutes, it belongs to this situation.
-I was just explaining to my children why checks were there,” said a man from Tábor.
+A group of Slovak tourists also expressed the same opinion.
+“We did not mind waiting for a few minutes; it belongs to this situation.
+I was explaining to my children why checks were there,” said a man from Tábor.

 Prague Castle introduced more intensive checks of tourists at the entrances to the most frequented Czech sight about two weeks ago.
-Soldiers and policemen check backpacks of comers, for example.
-Prague Castle calls checks random and mainly focused on ensuring that larger weapons, for example, cannot be brought in the complex.
+Soldiers and police officers check the backpacks of comers, for example.
+Prague Castle calls checks random and mainly focused on ensuring that larger weapons, for example, cannot be brought into the complex.

-In the past the media reported that Prague Castle wanted to introduce a camera system which could recognize faces.
+In the past, the media reported that Prague Castle wanted to introduce a camera system that could recognize faces.
 “We will certainly use the funds available to purchase very advanced technologies, which may also be inconspicuous and facilitate access to Prague Castle at the same time and allow, for example, to remove some elements which may look not aesthetically a bit,” added Ovčáček.